damiramirez/aws-dev-associate/README.md

 You can connect to the EC2 with SSH Key Pair or Remote Desktop.
 If you use Key Pair, you need to download the Private Key and use it to connect via ssh `ssh -i "PrivateKey.pem user@dnsinstance`

+### Simple Storage Service - S3

+It provides a near infinitely scalable object storage platform, storing each file as an entity called an object.
+It charges only for what is used.

+Accessible from anywhere (Global) with a public internet connection.
+It tends to be the default storage location for data ingestion and output for many AWS services.

+**Objects** (or files) are stored in folders called buckets.
+These buckets can be public or private.
+Files sizes go from Zero bytes to 5TB.
+Objects has Version ID, Metadata, Access Control and Subresources.

+**Buckets** are created in a specific AWS Region, data that is inside the bucket has a primary home region and never leaves that region, unless you configure it.
+Bucket is identified by his name and need to be globally unique.
+Flat structure, all objects stored within the bucket at the same level, there is no file system.

+S3 Patterns and Anti-Patterns
+- S3 is an object store (Audio, Image, etc) - not file or block
+- You can't mount a S3 Bucket - You can use EBS
+- Great for large scale data storage, distribution or upload
+- Great for offload
+- Input and/or Outputs to many AWS products